 Rates and Fees

 Payment is due at the beginning of each session.
-When you book online you will be asked to pay for your session using a credit card or HSA card.
-If you would like to use PayPal please contact me at 720-526-2002.
+To book your session just use your credit card or HSA card.

 Can I Use my HSA Card?